 I wonder if I could extend the table to include (irrational) numbers like π or the square root of 2.

 This prompt guides students to think about the why behind multiplying fractions and/or decimals.

 The idea—though it may take some time to get there—is for students to predict how to complete the table before you teach them rules for doing the calculations.
 For example, they may predict that the "1/2" row (or column) starts at 0 and increases by 1/2 every other square.
 When they fill in the intermediate squares, they discover that they need to count by 1/4s in order to make the numbers in the row increase steadily.

-Even (or especially) if some students complete the table fairly quickly, be sure that they step back and pay attention to what is happening.
+Even (or especially) if some students use patterns to complete the table fairly quickly, be sure that they step back and pay attention to what is happening.
 For example, they may be able to explain why it makes sense that 1/2 • 1/2 = 1/4 (because 1/4 is half of one-half) or why 3 1/2 • 1 1/2 should equal 5 1/4 (because it is 3 1/2 plus another half of 3 1/2).